Oli Frost

 Oli Frost (born 1991) is a British satirist and musician, who creates "novelty songs about the climate crisis".

 In 2018 he appeared on the show Britain's Got Talent posing as a recorder player who covered hip-hop tracks.
 His other work includes Lifefaker (a service that helps you fake a perfect life on Instagram), Flopstarter (a crowdfunding platform for bad ideas), and an eBay auction of all his personal data.

 Music

 Frost appeared on Britain's Got Talent 2018 posing as "Recorda Boi", a recorder player who covered hip-hop tracks.
 On the show Recorda Boi explained how he wanted to make the recorder cool again.

 In 2020, Frost released The Greta Thunberg Song, which Greta Thunberg recreated the video of.
 It was followed by a series of other "novelty songs about the climate crisis".
+Frost's biggest song to date is The Vampire Conspiracy, with over 10 million listens across platforms.

+Frost started his musical career as a drummer; however, he told Canary Media that he "developed a drummer complex of not wanting to be just a drummer," so he learned more instruments.
+He named Flight of the Conchords as an inspiration for his climate change-themed novelty songs.

 Work

 Lifefaker.com

 In 2018, Frost "founded" Lifefaker.com, a startup which appeared to sell photos that could help users fake a perfect life on Instagram.
+However, when visitors tried to buy the photos they instead found the site was part of a campaign by mental health startup Sanctus.
 In an interview he explained how the idea came to him.

-However, when visitors tried to buy the photos they instead found the site was part of a campaign by mental health startup Sanctus.
 The site was covered in the media around the world and provoked online discussions on how social media impacts our mental health.